m-yamazoe/documentation/saas/compute/volumes.rst

 Once the snapshot is saved, the snapshot will appear at Compute > Snapshots.

-See :rel:`Snapshots <snapshots>` for more in-depth information about snapshots and their uses.
+See :ref:`Snapshots <saas_snapshots>` for more in-depth information about snapshots and their uses.

 Deleting Volumes
 ~~~~~~~~~~~~~~~~